kingsdigitallab/alice-thornton/frontend/posts/blog/2022-08-25-encoding-alice-thorntons-books.md

 conversely, five of the six Wandesfords are mentioned more in *Book 1* than in *Book Rem*.

-This is mirrored in the frequencies of mentioned dates in the two books (it's important to remember that Alice married William Thornton in December 1651).
-This comparison shows that the two books' coverage of Alice's early years and of the 1650s are quite similar; the big differences are for the 1640s and 1660s.
+This is mirrored in the comparative frequencies of mentioned dates in the two books (it's important to remember that Alice married William Thornton in December 1651).
+This chart shows that the two books' coverage of Alice's early years and of the 1650s are quite similar; the big differences are for the 1640s and 1660s.